Arrow BOOK

 Overview

-The thoracic spine contains nerves that supply the mid‑back, ribs and parts of the chest wall.
-When these nerves become inflamed—due to disc irritation, joint problems, muscular strain or postural overload—they may trigger persistent pain, tingling or radiating discomfort around the ribs.
+Thoracic epidural injection is a targeted treatment used when inflamed nerves in the thoracic spine contribute to persistent mid back or rib pain.
+The thoracic spine contains nerves that supply the mid back, ribs, and parts of the chest wall.
+When these nerves become irritated, symptoms may include pain, tingling, burning, numbness, or radiating discomfort around the ribs.

-A thoracic epidural injection places anti‑inflammatory medication into the epidural space surrounding the affected nerves.
-This aims to calm irritation, reduce pain signals and support recovery.
-The procedure may be used for both diagnostic and therapeutic purposes.
+This irritation may develop because of disc problems, joint irritation, muscular strain, or postural overload.
+A thoracic epidural injection places anti inflammatory medication into the epidural space surrounding the affected nerves.
+The aim is to calm inflammation, reduce pain signals, and support recovery.

 Who this treatment helps

-• Mid‑back pain radiating around the ribs or chest
+• Mid back pain radiating around the ribs or chest wall

 • Thoracic disc bulges or nerve root irritation